-If you choose the study option, we have established exchange programmes which provide opportunities to study in institutions in cities including Paris, Toulouse, Chambéry, Montpellier and Nantes amongst others, and we also have academic links with Brussels.
+If you choose the study option, we have established exchange programmes which provide opportunities to study in institutions in cities that have included Paris, Toulouse, Chambéry, Grenoble, Lyon, Clermont-Ferrand, Montpellier and Nantes.
+We also have academic links with Brussels and Geneva.

 Placements for teaching assistants on a scheme run by the British Council can take you to either a major city or a small, rural town.
 This option provides first-hand teaching experience and allows you to earn a salary sufficient to live on, although you only work on a part-time basis.
 Prior to the start of your placement, the British Council provides a training weekend in the destination country.
 In addition, the school you have been assigned to should also guide you in your role as a teacher and help you to find a place to live.

 The third option consists of a work placement with an organisation or company in the French-speaking world.
 The necessary arrangements can be made through personal contacts you may have or by approaching organisations directly.
+The School can also assist you in finding suitable work placements.
 In order to ensure that your work placement affords you plenty of opportunity to speak French and provides you with a beneficial experience, such arrangements will require prior approval by the School.

 Studying or working abroad is excellent preparation for your final year and gives you a level of self-confidence and maturity that has proven popular with employers.